floweredscarf/su25/guides/partnership-guide.md

 - Working with someone else helps you identify your own strengths and weaknesses.

 Finally, collaboration not only can be helpful to learning, but fun!
 You can make new friends who will make good partners in future courses and supporters both on campus and beyond.

+## Establishing a partnership

+1. Go to [https://beacon.datastructur.es/partnerships/](https://beacon.datastructur.es/partnerships/) and select "Add a partner".
+2. Read the *whole* partnership collaboration guide (this guide!!)
+3. Get your partners CS61BL github id (for example, if your partner's github repository is at su24-s1, the id is `s1`).
+4. Generate and share the magic link with the partner.
+5. This will create a new repository `su24-p***` (Notice the p for partner!) that both partners have access to.
+Set it up the same way you set up your individual repository in [lab01](../labs/lab01), and collaborate together.
+6. Add your partner on gradescope for any submissions you make.

+## Where are partners allowed?

+Project 2 and Project 3.

 ## What is the best way to collaborate?